 The underlying representation of an audience member is a channel, which is represented by a unique identifier, the channel ID.
 A channel contains all the necessary information that you (and the Airship service) need to communicate with your users, including but not limited to: metadata used for targeting, associations with other Airship or third-party identifiers, opt-in/opt-out status, orchestration data, and more.

 Channel IDs are the atomic units of an audience and are assigned upon initial registration of a user.
-In the case of mobile apps and web users, our SDK creates the channel automatically.
+In the case of app and web users, our SDK creates the channel automatically.
 For email, SMS, and open channels, you must use our channel registration API to generate an addressable channel.

 In most cases, however, it’s not necessary to know the channel ID for each user in order to target either an individual user or groups of users.
 We have a number of other ways to group and target users such as tags, tag groups, audiences lists, segments, etc. See Targeting Your Audience for details about other targeting mechanisms.